sagemath/sagewiki_to_gh-2022-10-10/pics.md

                      Inspiration:

- But a SAGE newbie & out to do projects & learn more, one day I was surfing
+ But a Sage newbie & out to do projects & learn more, one day I was surfing
  Wikipedia and hit < http://en.wikipedia.org/wiki/Hypotrochoid >, saw
  the animated graph, and thought, ...
-"I bet I can make SAGE do that."
+"I bet I can make Sage do that."
  Never one to back from a challenge, I did it.
 A few mistakes & wrong turns,
- at times some strong language & threatening the computer with violence, a few questions to SAGE support groups, but, I finally pounded out code that
+ at times some strong language & threatening the computer with violence, a few questions to Sage support groups, but, I finally pounded out code that
  worked.

  I named it "Hypotrochoid," as animating this was the original inspiration,